The job you do can have an outsized impact on your health.

 4. If your work schedule makes it impossible to stay in a methadone or traditional outpatient Suboxone program, consider telehealth.

-What can employers do to reduce opioid addiction risk?
+What can employers do to reduce occupational risk for opioid dependence?

 1. Make sure that your workplace is as safe as possible.

 Preventing injury is the best way to make sure that opioid use disorder never starts.

 2. Educate your employees on the risks of opioid medication and addiction.